yslianTim/rhbm_gem/docs/developer/architecture/object-architecture.md

 # Object Architecture

-This document explains how the current project's object system is structured, how object state moves through import, runtime, and persistence, and which internal helpers are responsible for keeping object invariants valid.
+This document explains how the current project's object system is structured, how object state moves through import, runtime, and persistence, and which helpers are responsible for keeping object invariants valid.

 Related references: